eclipse-theia/theia-website/src/docs/authoring_extensions.md

 title: Authoring an Extension
 ---

 # Authoring Theia Extensions

 As an example, we are going to add a menu item _Say hello_ that displays a notification "Hello world!".
 This article is guiding you through all the necessary steps.

 ## Theia’s Architecture

-A Theia app is composed of so called _extensions_.
+A Theia app is composed of so-called _extensions_.
 An extension provides a set of widgets, commands, handlers, etc. for a specific functionality.
 Theia itself ships a number of extensions, e.g. for editors, terminals, the project view etc. Each extension resides in its own npm package.

 Theia defines a plethora of contribution interfaces that allow extensions to add their behaviour to various aspects of the application.
 Just search for interfaces with the name `*Contribution` to get an idea.
 An extension implements the contribution interfaces belonging to the functionality it wants to deliver.
 In this example, we are going to implement a `CommandContribution` and a `MenuContribution`.
 Other ways for extensions to interact with a Theia application are via one of the various _services_ or _managers_.